cmbant/CAMB/README.rst

 The master branch contains latest changes to the main release version.

-The devel branch contains latest less-stable things in development.
-The master and devel branches have an integrated test suite, which runs automatically on `Travis <https://travis-ci.org>`_  for new commits and pull requests.
+There isa a test suite, which runs automatically on GitHub actions for new commits and pull requests.
 Reference results and test outputs are stored in the `test outputs repository <https://github.com/cmbant/CAMB_test_outputs/>`_.
 Tests can also be run locally.

 To reproduce legacy results, see these branches: